mieweb/docs/content/functions/encounters/past-medical-history-encounter-section.md

 ![](../past-medical-history-encounter-section.assets/087bbad40927988c737a37d809ceac6b.png)

 * When set to No, the Problem list and Past Medical History radio button will default to "No" upon adding an assessment.
-* When set to Yes, the Problem list and Past Medical History radio button will default to "Yes" upon adding an assessment
+* When set to Yes, the Problem list and Past Medical History radio button will default to "Yes" upon adding an assessment.

 ![](../past-medical-history-encounter-section.assets/5eff512a05f951e095a8bacc6e748a59.png)